8 Best Banks for Nonprofits in 2023

 TIAA Bank has fee-free ATM withdrawals from more than 80,000 ATMs in its network.
 It doesn’t charge out-of-network fees, but third-party operator fees may apply.

-One drawback to TIAA is its limited locations, with just nine branches located in Florida.
+One drawback is its limited locations—TIAA has just nine branches in Florida.
 Otherwise, it is an online-only bank.
 If you don’t have access to one of those branches, you cannot make cash deposits, so nonprofits handling cash regularly should choose another option from this guide.

-How We Evaluated the Best Banks for Nonprofits
+How We Evaluated the Best Nonprofit Bank Accounts

 We understand that nonprofit organizations desire banking with as few fees as possible.
-To choose the best banks for nonprofits, we looked for institutions that have accounts specific to nonprofits and prioritized banking fees, accessibility, and features like bill pay and lending.
+To choose the best nonprofit bank accounts, we looked for institutions that have accounts specific to nonprofits and prioritized banking fees, accessibility, and features like bill pay and lending.
 If an institution didn’t offer a nonprofit-specific account, we looked at how their products and services stacked up compared to others with a specific account.

 The benefit of choosing a local bank or credit union over a traditional or online bank is the ability to build a local relationship.
 Nonprofits often find it easier to go to local credit unions and community banks for sponsorships, grants, and donations.